 Figure 13: Triangle Cookie Cutter shape with new Theme applied

-- Do remember though that your slide title will end up behind your table and combined cookie-cutter shape when a new Theme is applied.
+- Do remember though that whenever a new Theme is applied, your slide title will end up landing behind your table and combined cookie-cutter shape.
 So, you will need to again reorder your slide objects, as explained in step 11.